FrightenedFox/FrightenedFox/README.md

 ### Hi there 👋

-I'm Vitalii Morskyi, 2nd year student at Rzeszów University of Technology, Poland.
+I'm Vitalii Morskyi, 4th year student at Rzeszów University of Technology, Poland.

-- 🔭 I’m currently working on university timetabling problem
+- 🔭 I’m currently working on _loading_
-- 🌱 I’m currently learning how to make my own CUDA kernels
+- 🌱 I’m currently learning how to _loading_
 - 📫 How to reach me:
     - email: vitalii@morskyi.dev
     - Telegram: [@FrightenedFox](https://t.me/FrightenedFox)